lab-cosmo/chemiscope/docs/src/index.rst

     Screenshot of the `Qm7b`_ database visualized in the default chemiscope viewer

-Chemiscope is built around re-usable components, that can be arranged in different manners to create visualization adapted to different kinds of data.
+Chemiscope is built around reusable components that can be arranged in different manners to create visualization adapted to different kinds of data.
 The :ref:`second part of this documentation <dev-manual>` explains how to build the code and use it in your own website to create new interfaces.